HuntsmanCancerInstitute/UMIScripts/Readme.md

     A simple script for extracting the UMI barcode from the beginning of the read.
     A fixed sequence may or may not be present between the UMI and the sequenced insert.
 Both single-end and paired-end (with or without a second UMI in the second read) fastq files are supported.
-The UMI is appended to the read name.
+The UMI may added as SAM tags to the Fastq read header, appended to the read name, or written out as an unaligned Sam or Bam file.

 - `merge_umi_fastq.pl`